Kelly Miller

 On this date, we mark the birth of Kelly Miller in 1863.
 He was a Black historian and educator.

-He was born in Winnsboro, S.C., to a mother who was a slave and his father a Confederate soldier.
-Miller believed that the most authentic way to freedom from bondage was education.
+Miller was born in Winnsboro, S.C., to a slave mother and a Confederate soldier father.
+He believed that the most authentic way to freedom from bondage was education.
 He worked through school, graduating from Howard University in 1886 and continuing to study mathematics and physics at Johns Hopkins University.

 Miller wrote essays and a weekly column for the Black Press, where he dealt with the promise and progress of Blacks since Emancipation and proposed ideas for global racial equality.
 Additionally, he wrote several books, including "Race Adjustment" (1903), "Out of the House of Bondage" (1917), and "History of the World War and the Important Part Taken by the Negroes" (1919).
 Kelly Miller was considered a voice of reason with a mind of exceptional range.
 Kelly Miller died on December 27, 1939.